mscaia/PROJ_HAX712X/roadmap/README.md

 │   ├── EcoCompt1.json                          # Dataset for cyclist and pedestrian counts
 │   └── GeolocCompteurs.csv                     # Dataset for geolocation data
-├── images/                                     # Images used in the project ├── site/                                       # Directory for website files │   ├── .gitignore                              # Lists files to be ignored by Git │   ├── _quarto.yml                             # Configuration file for Quarto project settings
+├── images/                                     # Images used in the project ├── roadmap/                                    # README.md with a full description of the project ├── site/                                       # Directory for website files │   ├── .gitignore                              # Lists files to be ignored by Git │   ├── _quarto.yml                             # Configuration file for Quarto project settings